Systems-Syndicate/app-backend/README.md

 This API serves as the backbones of our project and is used to allow communication between the NFC scanners and the front-end via API calls.
 It also serves as the database to store user calendars.

 > `main.py` is `@cybrsucks`'s project, have a look,
-> as it shows the interaction between Google API.
+> it shows the interaction between Google API.

 ## To run: